ceciliacal/DEBS_2022/README.md

 * Apache Flink

 ## Setup
-To run this project, install it locally using npm:
+To run this project, install it locally using:

 ```
 $ cd ../lorem